 |·||Students without prior travel support that academic year and, if funds are low, the previous year.|

-To request travel support, print out and complete the Travel Request Form.
+To request travel support, download and complete the Travel Request Form.
 Follow the procedures listed below.

-- Gather the following materials to support your travel request: a copy of the full paper and the letter accepting your paper for presentation.
+- Gather the following materials to support your travel request: a copy of the full paper and the letter/email accepting your paper for presentation.

-- Print out and complete the Travel Request Form.
+- Download and complete the Travel Request Form.
 Fill out this form as completely as possible.
 Create a single PDF in the following order – request form, acceptance, paper – and email it to the Graduate Program Advisor at firstname.lastname@example.org.

 - Once your request is sent, the Graduate Program Coordinator and/or the full Graduate Studies Committee will review the request and make a recommendation to the Chair of the Department, who makes all final decisions on travel.